Blair1213/KGCNN/README.md

 ```
 3⃣️ Download Datasets

-The dataset used in this work can be accessed at [Dataset](https://github.com/cthoyt/autoreviewer/actions?query=workflow%3ATests).
+The dataset used in this work can be accessed at [Dataset](https://drive.google.com/file/d/1zrMvnvbG2Ln6kfsVY47HPDJl1Iu0fWGC/view?usp=share_link).
+After download the kgcnn_raw_data.zip, please unzip it to raw_data.

 ### 🛠️ Training and Testing